 Or when someone does mention, that they know what you’ve been up to because of Facebook.

-Does Facebook bring the best in people or the worst?
+Does Facebook bring out the best in people or the worst?

 Hey, I’m all for tooting your own horn, but please don’t toot it on an hourly basis.
 No, I don’t need to know that you’re hungry, or you’re so excited to have the weekend off and that you miss your hubby.
 No, I don’t need to hear that you are very proud of the perfectly shaped stool you produced today.